CentricaDevOps/gp2gp3/doc/workerthread.md

 ## Make Lists of both types of Volume in a Region

-The meat of the process are these three functions, these are run together on a thread per region, for one particular account.
+The meat of the process are these four functions, these are run together on a thread per region, for one particular account.

 ```python